LoupVaillant/Monocypher-Handshake/SECURITY_ANALYSIS.md

 Forging a genuine looking transcript is trivial for both parties, so no one can prove the handshake actually took place.

-To maximize effective deniability, though, applications should provide an easy way to edit messages that were exchanged after the fact.
+To maximise effective deniability, though, applications should provide an easy way to edit messages that were exchanged after the fact.

 Users who want _accountability_ instead can use public key signatures.